Ib-R/webRTC/readme.md

 ---
 * Front/backend must run over HTTPS
 * Edit peer init inside the rts.js file as needed
+* when deploying to service like heroku edit server.js file and use http instead of https

 Made with ❤️ by IBR